matthias-reis/carda-gatsby/content/articles/2022/02/caminauta-interview-en.md

 ---
 date: 2022-02-16T15:50:20.011Z
-slug: caminauta-interview-en
 typeName: Interview
 title: The Infinite Exhale Of The Ocean
 subTitle: Interview With Film Music Composer And Ambient Artist Caminauta
 seoTitle: Interview With Film Music Composer And Ambient Artist Caminauta
 description: Caminauta (Camila) creates film soundtracks, scores and various art projects.
 She wants to express a wide variety of moods with her work – especially the quiet and reflective moments.
 I talked to her about her latest project, "As The Seas Exhale".
 excerpt: Caminauta (Camila) creates film soundtracks, scores and various art projects.
 She wants to express a wide variety of moods with her work – especially the quiet and reflective moments.
 Therefore, she prefers to work with various elements from the ambient and electronic world and combines them with classical orchestrations.
 The result is a unique kind of minimalist music that touches the heart and transports feelings.
 image: https://storage.googleapis.com/cardamonchai-media/2022-02-16/caminauta-jpg-imagine-383828_636463_1024_768/640.webp
 copyright: Caminauta
 ogImage: https://storage.googleapis.com/cardamonchai-media/2022-02-16/caminauta-fb-png-imagine-282828_777b7d_1200_628/640.webp